-- Bookstore purchases, special academic fees, and liability insurance are non-refundable. - Costs charged against a financial aid award may result in the refund to state or federal entities. - Refund checks are requested by Tennessee College of Applied Technology -Paris Business Office and are mailed to the student from the Tennessee Board of Regents Service Center.
+- Bookstore purchases, special academic fees, and liability insurance are non-refundable. - Costs charged against a financial aid award may result in the refund to state or federal entities. - Refund checks are requested by the Tennessee College of Applied Technology Business Office and are mailed or direct deposited to the student from the Tennessee Board of Regents Service Center.